-Fundamental and Definitions 4

-Application and General Requirements 7

-Structural Features, Stability, Fixed Equipment 8

-Section 4 Portable Equipment and Supplies for the Boat 33
+Section 2 Section 3 Section 4 Fundamental and Definitions Application and General Requirements Structural Features, Stability, Fixed Equipment Portable Equipment and Supplies for the Boat Personal Equipment Training 4 10 35 52 56

-Section 5 Personal Equipment 50

-Section 6 Training 53

-Appendice es
+Appendice

-• • A parts I and II are minimum standards; B to G are advisory;

-L are minimum standards.
+A parts I and II are minimum standards; B to G are advisory; and M are minimum standards.

 A part I Minimum Specifications for Yachtsmen's Liferafts

-• (valid for liferafts manufactured before 1/2003) 55
+- (valid for liferafts manufactured before 1/2003) 58

-A part II Minimum Specifications for Yachtsmen's Liferafts 57
+A part II Minimum Specifications for Yachtsmen's Liferafts 60

-В A guide to ISO and other standards 58
+В A guide to ISO and other standards 61

-С Standard Inspection Card 61
+С Standard Inspection Card 64

-D Quickstop and Lifesling 64
+D Quickstop and Lifesling 67

-E Hypothermia 70
+E Hypothermia 73

-F Drogues 74
+F Drogues 77

-G Training 76
+G Training 79

-Н ISAF Code for the organisation of Oceanic Races 91
+H ISAF Code for the organisation of Oceanic Races 95

-J Category 5 for inshore racing 92
+J Category 5 for inshore racing 96

 K Minimum specification for yachts fitted with Moveable

-and Variable Ballast 96
+and Variable Ballast 100

-L Category 6 for inshore racing 98
+L Category 6 for inshore racing 102

+M Hull Construction Standards (Scantlings) 104

-Alphabetic cal Index 100
+Alphabetic cal Index 106

 The Special Regulations Sub-Committee was created in 1967 by the newly formed Offshore Rule Co-ordinating Committee, later the Offshore Racing Council now the Offshore Racing Congress.
 As the horizons of offshore racing extended into round-the world and multihull activities, so too did the scope of Special Regulations, which now cover racing in seven categories.
 A training section was introduced in 1999 and a Model Training Course (for which publications of RYA, AYF, and STCW were consulted) in 2003.
 A new liferaft standard (Appendix A Part II) was introduced in 2002.
 Inshore requirements (Appendix J in 2003) and (Appendix L in 2008) were added, Appendix K moveable and variable ballast in 2004.
-Special Regulations are continuously reviewed and re-published biennially.
-Interpretations, amendments, and also extract files for particular categories and boat types, are available on the ISAF web site (www.sailing.org/specialregs).
+Special Regulations are re-published biennially. continuously Interpretations. reviewed and amendments, and also extract files for particular categories and boat types, are available on the ISAF web site (www.sailing.org/specialregs).
 Assistance from Bob McPherson in computer programming is gratefully acknowledged.